reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 - `TARGET_UPDATE_ROLE` - This is the ARN of the role to be assumed from the Account automation, that allow the deployment of SPA cloud resources such as Lambda functions, DynamoDB tables, CloudWatch dashboards, etc.

+### Allow CodeBuild to read private settings and to act on target AWS account

 Next we focus on the IAM service role that has been created aside de CodeBuild project:
 - Go to the IAM console
 - On the left panel, select 'Policies'